dartmouth-cs52-20X/openstata-engine/stata-functionality/README.md

 `testing/test-stata.py` tests the creation of a `stata` object and all methods implemented in `stata.py`

-The output can be compared to `real-stata-output.log`, a log file produced on 2020 , by running `testing/comparison/comparison.do`.
+The output can be compared to `real-stata-output.log`, a log file produced on [date] , by running `testing/comparison/comparison.do`.

-To run the tests, you will need to download and save 3 raw datasets to the `testing/data/` directory:

--
--
--